(con't from Part VI)

 Key changes are not appropriate for every hymn and every situation.

 If a modulating interlude isn't in the character of the hymn and doesn't express a similar sentiment, musically as well as thematically, it can detract from the hymn, even destroy it.

 There are times however, such as when the hymn is a processional hymn and the aisle is long, that we might need to play a little longer to give the clergy and choir a little more time to get to their positions for the singing of the final verse.

 In this case a modulating interlude is the perfect way to make the music better fit the time requirement.

 It's always the text that should inspire and guide the organist's playing.

 J.S.
-Bach composed 354 arrangements of hymn tunes in 4 parts for singing; these, being excellent examples of 4 part composition, are still studied today by theory students.
+Bach composed 413 arrangements of hymn tunes from the Lutheran hymn book of his day in 4 parts for singing; these Chorales, being excellent examples of 4 part composition, are still studied today by theory students.

 Because hymns from the hymn book are not meant to be played but sung, hymn books are just not "organist friendly."